getsentry/sentry-native/README.md

 Visual Studio solution is located at `gen_windows/Sentrypad.sln` and contains projects for both Sentrypad and Crashpad.

 **WARNING:** There is a known issue that the Windows SDK version configured in the solution might not be present on your system.
-If you see `The Windows SDK version XXX was not found` error, please check the [development section](#development-generating-build-files).
+If you see `"The Windows SDK version XXX was not found"` error, you can try to "Retarget Solution" ("Project" -> "Retarget solution").
+You can also regenerate build files on the target machine, for that please consult the [development section](#development-generating-build-files).

 ### Sample Application